About the Sixth Form

 Enrichment

 Success after leaving Sixth Form involves more than just good exam grades.
-We encourage and support students to become involved in a wide range of activities to help them become the well-rounded individuals universities and employers want.
+We encourage and support students to become involved in a wide range of activities to help them become the well-rounded individuals that universities and employers want.

 Recent opportunities have included;